Journalist Pat Booth dies aged 88

 Booth also helped reveal an international drug ring during the notorious Mr Asia investigations.
 He wrote a book on the international drug smuggling ring, The Mr Asia File: The Life and Death of Marty Johnstone.

+"I told Pat and he cleared out the front page.
+It created a huge scandal.
+The following day an Auckland University lecturer walked into the police station and gave himself up for stealing a university pen."
+The police declined to charge the lecturer and eventually withdrew the charges against the boy.
+It transpired that the combs were discarded rejects.

+"Pat was very quick at seeing the nub of a story and wringing it out for all it was worth.
+He campaigned on this story.
+It was front page lead for days and days.
+He was a journalist's journalist."

-Booth kept his hand in, writing "Off Pat", a column for the Eastern Courier, until hanging up his pen three years ago at the age of 85.
+Booth began his career as a reporter at the Hawera Star and kept his hand in, writing "Off Pat", a column for the Eastern Courier, until hanging up his pen at the age of 85.

-Booth met Valerie Davies while working at the Auckland Star.
-In 2014, Davies told The Australian Women's Weekly that at the time a romance in the newsroom was frowned upon, and she transferred to the Weekly in 1973 as a writer.
+He served on the Howick Community Board in the former Manukau City Council on the Northland District Council and Waitemata District Health Board.

-He also wrote a biography of Sir Edmund Hillary, Edmund Hillary: The Life of a Legend.
+He wrote more than a dozen books, including a biography of Sir Edmund Hillary, Edmund Hillary: The Life of a Legend, his memoirs, Deadline, books on sport, crime, vintage cars and social history.